gd03champ/llm4sql/Readme.md

 - Implementing automatic error analysis and re-prompting
 - Developing advanced analytics and data visualization features

-We appreciate your interest in SQLLama and look forward to your contributions!
+We appreciate your interest in SphinxQL and look forward to your contributions!